Cherry Hill Workers’ Compensation Attorney

 Workers’ compensation in New Jersey is a state-mandated insurance program designed to provide financial and medical benefits to employees who suffer work-related injuries or illnesses.
 This no-fault system ensures that employees receive necessary support without the need to prove employer negligence, thereby facilitating a smoother recovery and return to work.

-The program covers various aspects, including medical treatment, wage replacement, and rehabilitation services, helping injured workers maintain financial stability while recovering.
+The program covers various aspects, including medical treatment, wage replacement and rehabilitation services, helping injured workers maintain financial stability while recovering.
 Most businesses must carry workers’ compensation insurance, ensuring that all eligible employees are protected under this system.
 The New Jersey Department of Labor and Workforce Development oversees the administration of workers’ compensation claims, ensuring compliance with state laws and regulations.

 What To Know About Eligibility